gaiakeeper/sugar_home/README.md

 In the development phase, user may add the new device manually.

 ## Mobile Client and Homebot
-Not only [mobile client](android) [chatterbot](homebot) called Homebot are developing.
+Not only [mobile client](android), chatterbot called [Homebot](homebot) are developing.
 The below is one example homebot connected to Telegram.

 ![Alt text](/document/image/telegram_talk.jpg?raw=true "Telegram Talk")